Oil Hovers Near Seven-Month Low on Surplus Stocks

 Continue Reading Below

-Oil markets tanked by nearly 4% on Wednesday, with WTI hitting its lowest level since November, following U.S. Energy Information Administration data that showed the decrease in crude stockpiles last week was smaller than anticipated.

-"The market right now is fixated on whether or not oil inventories are coming down," said Harry Tchilinguirian, head of commodity market strategy at BNP Paribas, adding that the EIA's weekly data is the only timely indicator for this.
+Gasoline prices also fell to intraday lows dating back to November on Thursday, though they have since rebounded.
+Gasoline futures recently gained 0.1% to $1.4346 a gallon,

+"The gasoline is a market in dire need of a major reduction in U.S. refinery activity and such a development is not currently showing up on the radar," said Jim Ritterbusch, president of energy-advisory firm Ritterbusch & Associates.

-Compounding the woes was the unexpected increase in gasoline stocks, surprising many traders and analysts who expected much of the excess gasoline to be mopped up during the U.S. summer driving season.
+Many traders and analysts expected much of the excess gasoline to be mopped up during the U.S. summer driving season.
 Data show gasoline demand has fallen for three weeks straight.

-"We're not yet at the peak of driving season as we're only in June so we'll have to see how the gasoline inventory situation evolves in July and August," said Mr. Tchilinguirian.

 Continue Reading Below